MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 ### Manually configure Azure AD applications
 If you would like to set up your applications directly in Azure, see [Create Azure AD apps in Azure Portal or PowerShell](azure-apps-portal-powershell.md).

-## Call the Dynamics 365 Fraud Protection real-time APIs
+## Call the Fraud Protection real-time APIs
-To integrate your systems with Dynamics 365 Fraud Protection, follow these steps.
+To integrate your systems with Fraud Protection, follow these steps.

 ### Required IDs and information
-- **API Endpoint** - The URI for your environment appear on the **Account information** tile on the Dynamics 365 Fraud Protection dashboard.
+- **API Endpoint** - The URI for your environment appear on the **Account information** tile on the Fraud Protection dashboard.
 - **Directory (tenant) ID** - The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
-It appears in the Azure portal and on the **Account information** tile on the Dynamics 365 Fraud Protection dashboard.
+It appears in the Azure portal and on the **Account information** tile on the Fraud Protection dashboard.
 - **Application (client) ID** - This identifies the Azure AD app you created for calling APIs.
 Get the ID from the **Real-time APIs** confirmation screen or find it later in the Azure portal under **App registrations**.
 There will be one ID for each app you created.
 - **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.